librenms/librenms/doc/CONTRIBUTING.md

-We don't recommend git flow because we don't want to maintain separate development and master branches, but if it works better for you, feel free to do that, as long as you follow the golden rule of not.
+We don't recommend git flow because we don't want to maintain separate development and master branches, but if it works better for you, feel free to do that, as long as you follow the golden rule of not creating merge conflicts in master.

+Workflow:

 - Fork the [LibreNMS repo master branch][2] in your own GitHub account.
 - Create an [issue][3] explaining what work you plan to do.